-The Characterisation Table 3 below is designed to start the collection of information that will be then reviewed and further integrated during the project life.
+The Characterisation Table 4 below is designed to start the collection of information that will be reviewed and further integrated during the project life.

-ECMWF, responsible for this Key Exploitable Result (KER), compiled the contents, they discussed with all the partners involved in the finalization of the KER, including who will supervise the testing phase.
+ECMWF, responsible for this Key Exploitable Result (KER), compiled the contents, discussed them with all the partners involved in the finalization of the KER, including those who will supervise the testing phase.

-Table 3: Characterization of the result - KER No.1 (KER leading beneficiary: ECMWF)
+Table 4: Characterization of the result - KER No.1 (KER leading beneficiary: ECMWF)